node-projects/base-custom-webcomponent/README.md

 $attribute="[[expression]]" to bind to Attributes instead of properties.

+?booleanAttribute="[[expression]]" to bind to a boolean Attribute.

 .property="[[expression]]" to bind to Proertys without using the attribute name (to disable side effects).

 sub <template></template> elements are not bound, so elements like <iron-list> of polymer also work

+css type adopted-css

-use repeat:nameOfItem=[[enumerableExpression]] on a Template Element to repeat it for every instance of the enumerable.
+use repeat:nameOfItem="[[enumerableExpression]]" on a template element to repeat it for every instance of the enumerable.
 You could also use 'index' variable in the repeat binding for the current number.
 The attribute "repeat-index" could be used to change the name of the index variable. on a repeat you could use the repeat-changed-item-callback="[[this.itemCreated(item, nodes)]] !!caution!! => the repeat binding is only a preview at the moment, it redraws all items on array change

+use if="[[expression]]" an a template element to show it conditionally

 ## Event Code Bindings